leftskidlow/JBDC/src/lesson8/narrative.md

 Everything we've done so far has revolved around pushing data to our database, an important skill, but only half of the story.

-Let's take a look at a very common data persistence scenario, loading a user's previous data when an app is closed and reopened at a later data.
-Just prior to a user exiting an app and the process being killed, the application executes a save function that pushes the users current state to a database.
+Let's take a look at a very common data persistence scenario, loading a user's previous data when an app is closed and reopened at a later date.
+Just prior to a user exiting an app and the process is killed, the application executes a save function that pushes the user's current state to a database.

 When the application is reopened in the future, a splash screen is shown, along with a loading bar, that is sending a request back to the database to load that user's saved state so that when the splash screen disappears it appears to the user that the app never even forgot where the user left it.
+Through our JDBC implementation, we can produce similar results, but we need to now learn how to retrieve information back from the database.

-In JDBC, the data that is sent back to the Java application from a database comes in the form a `ResultSet` and is returned by a query on the database from a `Statement` object.
-This `ResultSet` object, just like `Connection` and `Statement` needs to be closed when finished, meaning it belongs with the other resources in our `try-withresources` block.
+In JDBC, the data that is sent back to the Java application from a database comes in the form of a `ResultSet` and is returned by a query on the database from a `Statement` object.
+This `ResultSet` object, just like `Connection` and `Statement` needs to be closed when finished, meaning it belongs with the other resources in our `try-with-resources` block.

 A `ResultSet` object is a collection of rows and columns that represent a table from the database.
 There is a "cursor" that points to the current row, from which we can access columns by the column's index (which, unlike other Java data structures, begins with index 1).